meft-sad/Balance_Control_of_a_Ball/README.md

 #### Input Capture Mode

 It was used the Timer 4 of the Arduino Mega 2560 which is a 16-bits timer and it was configured with the mode Input Capture, so this timer is able to capture external events and give the time at which they occur.
-With this in mind it connected the Echo of the sonar to the Pin 49 (PL0) of the Arduino, that pin corresponds to the Interrupt of timer 4 (ICP4).
+With this in mind it's connected the Echo of the sonar to the Pin 49 (PL0) of the Arduino, that pin corresponds to the Interrupt of timer 4 (ICP4).

 <img src="Tables_Imag/Sonar_image.jpg" width="500">